Standard Track Licensing

 - Internal control and other systems.

-If the applicant proposes to delegate some responsibilities to other service providers, the arrangements must be acceptable to the Commission and demonstrate that the delegate has the necessary capability.
+If the applicant proposes to delegate some responsibilities to other service providers, the arrangements must be acceptable to the Commission and demonstrate that the delegate has the necessary capabilities.

 Financial resources requirement

-The requirement must be met as scheduled in the Licensees (Capital Adequacy) Rules 2010.
+The requirement must be met as scheduled in The Licensees (Capital Adequacy) Rules and Guidance, 2021.

 Investment licence application pack